DevEvolution/AdoHelper/README.md

                 .ExecuteReader();
 ```
 ## License
-The project is published under the license [MIT] (LICENSE.md) and is supplied as is, without any guarantees.
+The project is published under the license [MIT](LICENSE.md) and is supplied as is, without any guarantees.